klintmane1/Internship-Overdrive-Interactive/README.md

 Please read before diving into the file.
 Enjoy!

 The code and this file was written by Klint Mane on August 2021 as part of my internship at Overdrive Interactive.
+Note that you would not be able to run the code as the code runs locally.
+If interested to see how it works and deploys please reach out and I would be happy to provide a demonstration.

 The code is divided in three main parts.